dentarg/auth0-blog/_posts/2018-04-24-whats-new-in-angular6.markdown

 Before now, `ngModelChange` was always emitted before the underlying form control was updated.

-If you had a handler for the `ngModelChange` event that checked the value through the control, the old value will be logged instead of the updated value.
+If you had a handler for the `ngModelChange` event that checked the value through the control, the old value would be logged instead of the updated value.
 This is not the case if you pass the value through the `$event` keyword directly.

 Check out this example: